joinnextblock/protocol-attn/README.md

 - **Direct Value Exchange**: Users are directly compensated for their attention rather than having their data harvested and monetized by third parties
 - **Privacy-Preserving**: No centralized tracking of user behavior or personal data collection
-- **User Control**: PROMOTION VIEWERS have complete control over what types of content they see
+- **User Control**: PROMOTION Viewers have complete control over what types of content they see
 - **Transparent Economics**: All economic transactions are visible on the Nostr network, creating fair market dynamics
 - **Permissionless Innovation**: Anyone can build clients, BILLBOARDs, or tools on top of the protocol
 - **Self-Sovereign Identity**: Users maintain control of their identity through their Nostr keys